TeamStroll/apidoc/source/includes/_platformapis.md

-userId | Number | ID corresponding to the provider cptCodeIds | Number | CPT code for the procedure pricingException | String | Pricing exception code. bilateral | Number | 1 if the procedure is bilateral, 0 otherwise
+userId | Number | ID corresponding to the provider cptCodeIds | Number | CPT code for the procedure pricingException | String | Pricing exception code. bilateral | Number | 1 if the procedure is bilateral, 0 otherwise. quantity | Number | Number of procedures.

 ## getClinicalIndicationSuggestion